cerealean/es6-babel-introduction/README.md

 ### Install Grunt CLI

-You should install the Grunt CLI.
+You should globally install the Grunt CLI.
 You can do this through npm by running `npm install -g grunt-cli`

 ### Install NPM Packages

 1) Navigate to your cloned project
 2) In the same directory as the `package.json` file, run the command `npm install`.
 3) Allow all of the NPM modules to install.
 You are now setup!

-# Overall Project

-1) Create a basic calculator

 # Additional Resources